In Flare you can merge projects in many ways.

-- Runtime Merging Flare Projects Using Targets (Recommended) Use this merging method if you have access to all of the Flare project files to be merged.
-You can merge projects together by linking targets with the same output type (e.g., linking Microsoft HTML Help to Microsoft HTML Help, linking WebHelp to WebHelp).
+- Merging Flare Projects Using Targets (Recommended) Use this merging method if you have access to all of the Flare project files to be merged.
+You can merge projects together by linking targets with the same output type (e.g., linking DotNet Help to DotNet Help, linking Microsoft HTML Help to Microsoft HTML Help, linking WebHelp to WebHelp).
 This is one of the easiest method to use for merging projects.

-See Runtime Merging Output from HTML Help Projects (CHM Files).
+See Merging Output from HTML Help Projects (CHM Files).

-Note: You can also link to CHM files from the TOC in all web-based outputs (HTML5, WebHelp, WebHelp Plus).
+Note: You can also link to CHM files from the TOC in DotNet Help and all web-based outputs (HTML5, WebHelp, WebHelp AIR, WebHelp Mobile, WebHelp Plus).
 However, linking to a specific topic within the CHM is not supported in these outputs.

 See Linking to CHM Files.

-- Runtime Merging Output From Flare WebHelp Projects Use this merging method if you are developing HTML5, WebHelp, or WebHelp Plus and you want to merge the output files from your parent project with the web output files from an external Flare project.
+- Merging Output From Flare WebHelp Projects Use this merging method if you are developing most of the web outputs (HTML5, WebHelp, WebHelp Mobile, WebHelp Plus) and you want to merge the output files from your parent project with the web output files from an external Flare project.
 This method is useful, for example, if another author is working on the external web project to which you are linking and you only have access to the output files (not the project files).